How to apply for a private student loan

 Here’s an overview of how private student loans work, from when you apply to how the money actually gets to your school.

-Two decisions before you apply for a student loan
+Two decisions to make before you apply for a student loan

 Private student loans are offered by banks, credit unions, and other financial companies.
-There are a lot of loans out there, but don’t get overwhelmed.
+There are a lot of loans out there, so you’ll want to know your options.

 • Your college’s financial aid office may be able to give you a list of lenders.